Day Trip from Venice to Padua

 On the other hand, to make a G sound soft in front of A, O, or U, they slip a – again: silent! – I in: giardino, Giotto – jardino, Jotto.

-Last not least, let’s get back to the Gnocchi: gn is pronounced like ñ in Señor.
+Last but not least, let’s get back to the Gnocchi: gn is pronounced like ñ in Señor.
 So it’s basically ñokki you’re ordering at your favorite Italian restaurant.
 Buon appetito!

 One Or Two?